ChrisGreene-Chuboe/stk-app-sql/modules/stk_link/README.md

 **Directional Semantics**: Links support both BIDIRECTIONAL (both records "know" about each other) and UNIDIRECTIONAL (only source knows about target) relationships.
 This models real-world relationships accurately - some connections are mutual, others are one-way references.

+For BIDIRECTIONAL links, the system provides true symmetric behavior - regardless of which record was the "source" when creating the link, both records see the relationship.
+This means a bidirectional link from A to B automatically enables B to see A, matching intuitive expectations for mutual relationships.

 **Flexible Input Handling**: Link commands accept UUIDs, records, or tables as input for both source and target.
 This flexibility enables natural command chaining and pipeline operations without manual data extraction.

 **Enrichment Pattern**: The `links` pipeline command (in stk_psql) enriches any record stream with associated link data, similar to how `lines` adds line items.
 This enables discovery of relationships during data exploration.